-The Engineer will base the acceptance of the asphalt content of bituminous mix on the totalizer readings obtained as specified in Section 430.04 E, "QC Testing" and the Mix Bitumen Cut-Off Report (SFN 9988) and will apply a contract price adjustment as specified in Section 430.06 C, "Contract Price Adjustments."
+The Engineer will base the acceptance of the asphalt content of bituminous mix on the totalizer readings obtained as specified in Section 430.04 E, "QC Testing" and SFN 9988, "Mix Bitumen Cut-Off Report" and will apply a contract price adjustment as specified in Section 430.06 C, "Contract Price Adjustments".

-If the average asphalt content, as determined by the Engineer according to the Mix Bitumen Cut-off Report, (SFN 9988) deviates from the target value by 0.40 percentage points or more, the Engineer may reject the material.
-If the material is accepted, the Engineer will apply a contract price adjustment as specified in Section 430.06 C, "Contract Price Adjustments."
+If the average asphalt content, as determined by the Engineer according to SFN 9988, "Mix Bitumen Cut-Off Report" deviates from the target value by 0.40 percentage points or more, the Engineer may reject the material.
+If the material is accepted, the Engineer will apply a contract price adjustment as specified in Section 430.06 C, "Contract Price Adjustments".